ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/sorting-algorithms.md

 several different sorting algorithms.
 First, you will follow the [Sorting Algorithms in Python](https://realpython.com/sorting-algorithms-python/) tutorial from [Real Python](https://realpython.com/) and add certain sorting algorithms, like bubble sort and quick sort, to your project.
+After you have implemented all of the required sorting algorithms, you will use the provided benchmarking framework to conduct a doubling experiment.
+This doubling experiment will invoke a specific sorting algorithm while repeatedly double the size of the input to the sorting algorithm for a specific number of doubling rounds.
+Since the doubling experiment enables you to calculate a doubling ratio, it enables you to experimentally predict the likely worst-case time complexity of each sorting algorithms.
+In addition to implementing the sorting algorithms and extending the benchmarking framework, you will use a comprehensive command-line interface, implemented with [Typer](https://typer.tiangolo.com/), that allows you to easily control the execution of a doubling experiment.

-In addition to implementing these two approaches for palindrome checking, you will use a comprehensive command-line interface, implemented with [Typer](https://typer.tiangolo.com/), that allows you to easily control the execution of a doubling experiment.
+Finally, you will use your empirical results to better understand the performance trade-offs of sorting algorithms implemented in Python.

 ## Project Access